EricHugo/miComplete/README.rst

    --weights WEIGHTS   Specify a set of weights for the HMMs specified.
 The default sets, "Bact105" and "Arch131", can be called via their respective names.
    --linkage           Specifies that the provided sequences should be used to calculate the weights of the provided HMMs --lenient           By default miComplete drops hits with too high bias or too low best domain score.
 This argument disables that behaviour, permitting any hit that meets the evalue requirements.
-   --no-linkage-cutoff  Disable cutoff fraction of the entire fasta which needs to be contained in a single contig in order to be included in linkage calculations.
-Disable this is likely to result in some erroneous calculations.
+   --linkage-cutoff    Cutoff fraction of the entire fasta which needs to be contained in a single contig in order to be included in linkage calculations.
+Disabling this is likely to result in some erroneous calculations.
    --evalue EVALUE     Specify e-value cutoff to be used for completeness check.
 Default = 4e-10 --bias BIAS         Specify the bias cutoff as a fraction of score defined by hammer.
 Default = 0.3 --domain-cutoff     Specify the largest allowed difference between best domain evalue and protein evalue.
 Default = 1e-5